 Cotto stops Martinez in middleweight title fight

-Cotto became the first Puerto Rican fighter to win world championships in four weight divisions, stopping Sergio Martinez in their WBC world middleweight title fight Saturday night.
+NEW YORK -- Miguel Cotto became the first Puerto Rican fighter to win world championships in four weight divisions, stopping Sergio Martinez in their WBC world middleweight title fight Saturday night.

 Martinez didn't get off the stool when the bell rang for the 10th round.
-He did not speak to the media after the fight, as he was taken to a hospital as a precaution.

 Cotto improved to 39-4 and is 8-1 at Madison Square Garden.
 Martinez fell to 51-3-2.